Charles River Laboratories International Earnings Call Transcripts

 -

-Q4 and full-year 2025 results met the upper end of guidance despite organic revenue declines, with DSA bookings and backlog improving on stronger biotech funding.
-2026 guidance calls for flat to slightly negative organic revenue, margin expansion from acquisitions, and a return to DSA growth in H2 if demand trends persist.
+Q4 and full year 2025 results met the upper end of guidance, with organic revenue declines but strong DSA bookings and improved biotech funding in H2.
+2026 guidance anticipates flat to slightly negative organic revenue, margin improvement from acquisitions, and a return to DSA growth in H2.

 -